-By Dr. Henry Louis Gates, Jr. Explore with Professor Henry Louis Gates, Jr., the evolution of the African-American people, as well as the multiplicity of cultural institutions, political strategies, and religious and social perspectives they developed forging their own history, culture and society against unimaginable odds.
+By Dr. Henry Louis Gates, Jr. Full title African Americans: Many Rivers to Cross.
+Explore with Professor Henry Louis Gates, Jr., the evolution of the African-American people, as well as the multiplicity of cultural institutions, political strategies, and religious and social perspectives they developed forging their own history, culture and society against unimaginable odds.
 PBSDirect (2014), DVD Number of discs: 2, English NR (Not Rated) Run Time: 360 minutes.

 From the origins of slavery in Africa, the series moves through five centuries of remarkable historic events right up to the present -- when America is led by a black president, yet remains a nation deeply divided by race.